ff98li/patient-deterioration-monitor/README.md

 ### The Challenge: Preventable In-Hospital Deterioration

 - **290,000 in-hospital cardiac arrests** occur annually in the United States alone (Andersen et al., 2019)
-- **80% of cardiac arrests** show warning signs 6-8 hours before the event (Schein et al., 1990)
+- **84% of cardiac arrests** show warning signs within 8 hours of the event (Schein et al., 1990)
-- **Alert fatigue** plagues existing systems — positive predictive value (PPV) as low as 6% in some early warning systems (Hillman et al., 2001)
+- **ICU costs significantly more** than ward care, with direct costs 6-7 times higher for ICU survivors (Norris et al., 1995)
-- **ICU costs significantly more** than ward care, with direct costs 6-7 times higher for ICU survivors (Hamilton et al., 1995)
+- **Alert fatigue** plagues existing systems — positive predictive value (PPV) as low as 4-7% for MEWS and NEWS at clinically useful sensitivity thresholds (Churpek et al., 2018)

 ### Our Solution

 A streaming analytics platform that: